Gray Poodle Info || Genetics, Temperament, Care & Price

 Gray Poodle Life Span

 Gray Poodles live relatively long lives compared to other dog breeds.
 On average, they live between 12 and 15 years, with some reaching up to 18 years with proper care.
 Factors like genetics, diet, exercise, and regular vet check-ups play a big role in their longevity.
-Miniature and Toy Poodles often live slightly longer than Standard Poodles.
+Toy and Miniature poodles often live slightly longer than Standard Poodles.
 Providing a healthy lifestyle, including a balanced diet and regular exercise, can help extend their life span.
 Regular health screenings can also catch potential issues early, ensuring a longer and healthier life for your Gray Poodle.

 Gray Poodle Temperament